Mohammad3id/100_days_of_swift/highlights.md

 ## Strong reference cycles

-Also known as retain cycles: two objects contain closures that reference each other and prevent themselves from getting destroyed.
+Also known as retain cycles: two objects contain closures that reference each other and prevent themselves from getting destroyed, causing a memory leak.
 Consider the following two classes:

 ```swift
 class House {